ricardopieper/donkey-lang/src/semantic/Monomorphization.md

  - Type inference for binary operators don't work when types can't be inferred because things haven't been mmonomorphized, if x and y are generic, what is the type of x + y?
  - Would need to rerun type inference for these kinds of things, after monomorphization
+  - Maybe binary ops logic can just be duplicated for now?

 # C# w/o type bounds vs C++ approach